peterwatt/mantalus/README.md

-# Mantalus
+# Portfolio
-Code samples for Mantalus review
+Code samples for review

 ## Windows Server lifecycle for customer